guyroyse/tracking-aircraft/README.md

 npm run dev
 ```

-If these instructions seem familiar, it's because I copied them directly from the _Radio Ingestor_ instructions.
+If these instructions seem familiar, that's because I copied them directly from the _Radio Ingestor_ instructions.
 It's the same process.

-Regardless, if you look in Redis Insight, you should see a lot more keys populating including JSON documents for each of the aircraft spotted; T-Digests gathering stats about altitude, velocity, and climb; a HyperLogLog counting unique aircraft; and a humble little string counting the number of messages received.
+Regardless, if you look in Redis Insight, you should see a lot more keys including JSON documents for each of the aircraft spotted; T-Digests gathering stats about altitude, velocity, and climb; a HyperLogLog counting unique aircraft; and a humble little string counting the number of messages received.

 #### Running the Flight UI

 The _Flight UI_ does _not_ need to be configured.
 It's all ready to go.
 However, it is hard-coded to look for the _Flight Server_ on `localhost:8080` and to expose itself on port `8000` when run in developer or preview mode.
 Once you compile it, you can server up the files on any port you'd like.

-At some point I'd like to make the _Flight Server_ host and port configurable.
+At some point, I'd like to make the _Flight Server_ host and port configurable.
 But this is what we have for now.

 To run the _Flight Server_ you can just use Docker.
 Docker will compile the site and then host it internally on an NGINX instance: